-A center created for moms by moms, The Nesting Place is a supportive non-judgmental environment for Long Island aspiring, expectant, new, and veteran parents to gather, share, and grow alongside one another and experts in their pregnancy, birth, postpartum, and parenting journeys.
+The Nesting Place is a supportive non-judgmental environment for Long Island aspiring, expectant, new, and veteran parents to gather, share, and grow alongside one another and experts in their pregnancy, birth, postpartum, and parenting journeys.

-Located conveniently in Farmingdale, The Nesting Place offers 1:1 counseling services, women’s health physical therapy, exercise & yoga classes for kids and adults, prenatal & postnatal, childbirth & baby preparation classes, support groups, mom, parenting & wellness workshops, and more.
+The Nesting Place offers 1:1 counseling services, women’s health physical therapy, exercise & yoga classes for kids and adults, prenatal & postnatal, childbirth & baby prep classes, support groups, mom, parenting & wellness workshops, and more.

 Laura has had a passion for moms and babies since she can remember.
-She became a certified birth doula in 2008 and since then has supported many mothers and families.
+She became a birth doula in 2008 and since then has supported hundreds of mothers and families.
 She works as a birth doula and teaches childbirth education classes at The Nesting Place.

 Through her work as a doula and own experience in becoming a mother, her passion has only continued to grow.
-Laura believes in connecting families with resources and face to face support services to help them make informed decisions throughout their unique journey.
+Laura believes in connecting families with resources and 1:1 support services to help them feel supported and make personalized, informed decisions throughout their unique journey.

-Laura lives in Suffolk County with her husband, and three children ages four and a half and two (twins).
-Her experiences have taught her that a mom can never have enough information and support around her; and she is honored to have the opportunity to realize her dream of opening a safe space where they can gather, share, find and give support.
+She believes that parents can never have enough information and support around them; and she is honored to have the opportunity to realize her dream of opening a safe space where they can gather, share, find and give support.
 Laura lives on LI with her husband, and three children.